Employee Personnel File Contents

 - Emergency contact information

-- Signed employee handbook acknowledgment form showing receipt of employee handbook
+- Signed employee handbook acknowledgment form showing receipt of the employee handbook

 - Checklist from new employee orientation showing topics covered and by whom